 Naturally we visited again Dan Bumbar and his wife in Galati.
-We were not able to meet his children since they were not at home.
+We were not able to meet his children since they were grown-up and not at home.

 Regretfully, I was not able to meet Rodica Teodor since after her husband died she changed her address in Galati but Dan promised to locate her in order to organize a reunion for the three of us in the future.

 But what was amazing about my reunion with Dan was the fact that nevertheless we practically parted when I was around 6 years old and Dan around 8, we remembered some amazing childhood experiences that were not mentioned even in 1979 since our meeting then had a different nature.

 For example, I remembered that when Dan was less than 6, his father pointed towards the full moon and asked him "what is this?"
 Dan's answer "a round metal sheet" was not welcomed by his father of course.

 I also remembered clearly that Dan's father asked both of us what we would like to be when we grow up: I answered "an engineer" and Dan "a firefighter" which Dan's father didn't like again.
 But guess what?"
 Who becomes a successful engineer?
 Dan of course, and I the author of this page.

 On the other hand, Dan remembered that my mother sat both of us around the table and served us some food.
-I as a restless child (and adult) jumped all around and my mother reprimanded me "why, the hell, couldn't you sit calmly like Danut?"
+I as a restless child (and adult) jumped all around and my mother reprimanded me "why, the hell, couldn't you sit down calmly like Danut?"

 Here jumps to the mind the question: if Dan was 6 years old, I probably was less than 5, so how could we had remembered clearly and vividly such details after 50 years?

 Rarely children remember such details from a such early age after a long departure.
 I can attribute this only to the fact that we had a very intense (but short) and happy mutual childhood accompanied by good relations between our parents all which left their positive mark on our memories and souls forever.